Home Vancouver Monthly Calendar Festivals and Events in Vancouver in 2023 Surrey Vaisakhi Parade, Festival and Celebrations

 The parade route begins and finishes at 12885 85th Avenue, at Surrey’s Gurdwara Dashmesh Darbar Temple.

-In 2023 the Surrey Vaisakhi Parade happened on Saturday, April 22nd (which was exactly one week after the Vancouver Vaisakhi Festival in South Vancouver).
-The event in Surrey began at 9:30 am, with the procession finishing back at the Temple by around 4:00 pm, plus or minus.
+In 2024 the Surrey Vaisakhi Parade happened on Saturday, April 20th (which, as usual, is exactly one week after the Vancouver Vaisakhi Festival in South Vancouver).
+The event in Surrey usually begins at 9:00 am, with the procession finishing back at the Temple by around 4:00 pm, plus or minus.

-From the temple the procession usually heads south along 128th Street, then west at the BC Hydro (Newton) Railway line, and then along 82nd Avenue.
+From the temple, the procession typically heads south along 128th Street, then west at the BC Hydro (Newton) Railway line, and then along 82nd Avenue.
 From there it heads south down 124th Street, west via 75th and 76th Avenues, and then back up 128th Street to the Temple.
-(For a map of the route click 2023 Vaisakhi Parade Map.)
+(For a map of the route click Vaisakhi Parade Map.)

 A wonderful feature of the Vaisakhi Festival is the fact that businesses and homeowners along the route offer parade participants (and the crowd in general) all kinds of free food!
 Everything from ice cream to pizza, bags of chips and full plates of curry is given out in a typical year, all for free!